Juniper/nita/docs/nita-examples.md

 ![Nita Network Type](images/demo/demo_nwk_type.png)

 Next, locate the example files/folders that you previously compressed in the [File Storage](#file-storage) step and when prompted, specify the location of your zip files on your local machine.
-Upon successfully completing the steps outlined, you will observe the demo examples appearing within the \"Network Types\" section of the NITA webapp portal.
+Upon successfully completing the steps outlined, you will observe the examples appearing within the \"Network Types\" section of the NITA webapp portal.

 ![loaded examples](images/demo/demo_nwk_type_comp.png)

 Ensure to complete this action for **both** network types:

--   EVPN VXLAN demo
+-   EVPN VXLAN Example

--   eBGP WAN demo
+-   eBGP WAN Example

 ### Adding the Networks:
 Following a similar method used in the previous step we will now populate the network type generated above.\